County of Vermilion River: Attractions

 Several golf courses are located in the county, among them Lloydminster Golf and Country Club, Lea Park Golf Club, Rolling Green Fairways Golf Course & Campground, Paradise Valley Golf Course and Vermilion Golf Course.

-Campgrounds are found at Jubilee Regional Park, Vermilion Provincial Park, Nothing Barred Ranch and Iron River Ranch.
+Campgrounds are found at Jubilee Regional Park, Vermilion Provincial Park, Nothing Barred Ranch, Camp’N Rv and Iron River Ranch.

 The Vermilion Heritage Museum is located in the town of Vermilion.
 Other museums include Climbing Through Time Museum in Paradise Valley, Dewberry Valley Museum in Dewberry and Morrison Museum of the Country School in Islay.

-The Lea Park Professional Rodeo is held every yer in June.
+The Lea Park Professional Rodeo is held every year in June.

 Other recreational activities are hiking in the Vermilion Provincial Park and Nothing Barred Ranch (cross-country skiing in winter), fishing for rainbow trout at the Vermilion Provincial Park Trout Pond or pike and perch at Raft Lake.